sirazhussain/NEWSapi-website/README.md

 #u need this to run this app

-create react app
+-create react app

-npm install axios
+-npm install axios